thenewdarling/CurseOfStrahd/Downtime/2022-05-31 Session 26 and prior downtime.md

 [10-Jun-21 08:16 PM] Varian Lo'Gosh (he/him)
 Varian goes looking for Magda, Jeremiah, Arlo and Ireena.
 "I have some information I need to share with you.
 There seems to be a serious threat to the Vistani people south of this camp.
 Their children have started to go missing, and like the elders said, they've sent a small hunting party to investigate this, but they have not returned.
 I've met one of the missing children's mother and she believes the culprits are night hags.
-She mentioned a windmill and a place called Berez.
+She mentioned a windmill and a place called [[Berez]].
 We need to help them!"

 [10-Jun-21 08:20 PM] Varian Lo'Gosh (he/him)